-Figure 3: one-Q.pml
+FIGURE 3. one-Q.pml '''

-Every other process, like Q in one-Q.pml, must have its code defined by a proctype declaration.
-When Q is run (or spawned) by another process1, it becomes active, and can execute its $code^2$.
-An active process terminates when it reaches the end of its code, and all the processes that it spawned have terminated.
+when it reaches the end of its code, and all the processes that it spawned have terminated.
 So init in one-Q.pml terminates when Q does.

 When you run one-Q.pml, it prints out "Q" and tells you that 2 processes were created-Q and init.
 It's true that hello.pml did as much with less machinery, but the point of a proctype is that more than one instance can be run.
 If the code in Q is big, it saves us rewriting, just like a procedure or function.